 I work with individuals and teams, so if you would like to have a chat you will find me with the L&D team on the ground floor of Pullar House or you can contact me on Tel: 07967 749296 and email email@example.com

 ‘The wisest mind has something yet to learn’ George Santayana

 Hi, I am Gillian and post-share with Linda Grierson, as Senior Learning and Development Officer.
 I have been in post since May 2016.
-I previously worked for 8 years with PKC in Learning & Development in ECS.
+I previously worked for 8 years with PKC in Learning & Development in Education and Children's Services (ECS).
 I clearly have a fondness for working in this part of Scotland and this stemmed from having my first social work placement at Rosslyn House in 1984!

 My work base is Pullar house but I get out and about to teams across social work and social care in HSCP and ECS.